 The surface texture includes “X-shaped” treads positioned in very sensory areas at the bottom and sides of the putter grip.
 This enhances the overall comfort and feel.
 The Spyne technology includes a heavily embossed ridge on the grip’s underside.
 This helps golfers have a stable hand placement and makes squaring the face at impact easier.

-What we liked: This grip is sold at an excellent price and the colors go perfectly well at the end of the putt.
+Why is it special?
+This grip is sold at an excellent price and the colors go perfectly well at the end of the putt.
 The Flatso 2.0 is not as thick as the 3.0, so you’ll have more control with the speed of the putt.

 The Golf Pride Tour Velvet is probably the best cheapest putter grip you’ll ever find on the market this year.
 The putter grip is available in two sizes – the midsize and standard size.
 With the midsize version weighing just 54 grams, it is light as a feather but has a durable and resistant material in the form of a buffed rubber.
 The putter grip a bit smaller than most putters but it works really well.